StevenBlack/intl/readme.md

 **Images can be locale-specific.**  Some of the icons and images we use every day may not be appropriate in other locales.
 INTL provides a way to change the displayed images when we change locales.

-**The Picture strategy works just like the other strategies.** The following table lists the configuration bits for the INTL object to load the Picture strategy, and the configuration integers to configure the Picture strategy.
+**The Picture strategy works like the other strategies.** The following table lists the configuration bits for the INTL object to load the Picture strategy, and the configuration integers to configure the Picture strategy.

 | Class | Configuration bits | Localization |
 | --- | --- | --- |